digiltd/oh-rtd-test/Homematic-Binding.md

 These devices are already supported or will be in near future since we own them.
 If your device is not listed, please add an issue for it.
-See [[Homematic Admin Items|homematic admin items]] on howto get information about your devices.
+See [[HomeMatic Admin Items|homematic admin items]] on howto get information about your devices.

 - Remote Controls
  - HM-RC-4 (Wireless 4-button sender)